A New York Minute

 was going to propose to Sheila and about my plan on how to do it.
 I told them that we needed

 to be at the bridge at 7am so we can see the sunrise as I propose.
-I researched when the sun would rise for that particular day.
+I researched when the sun would rise on that particular day.
 Little did they know, but they would be an integral part of the

 When we got home, I set my alarm for 5:45 am and tried to go to bed.
 However, since